Skip to main content

 1. Go to your Account Settings > Production Rates > Rate Categories section.
 Click the +Add New Rate Category button.

-2. A window will pop up, allowing you to enter a Label (name) for the category.
-You can also use the drop-down arrow to select the estimate types that the rate category should be associated with.
+2. A window will pop up, allowing you to enter a Label for the category.
+You can use the drop-down arrow to select the estimate types that the rate category should be associated with.

-When creating an estimate, the order in which the rate categories appear is determined by their arrangement in the settings.
-To optimize your workflow, we recommend rearranging the rate categories so that the ones you frequently use are positioned at the top of the page.
+πŸ’‘ Pro tip: To optimize your workflow, we recommend rearranging the rate categories so that the ones you frequently use are at the top of the page.
 This is particularly helpful when working on smaller screens like an iPad or phone, as it allows for easier access to your preferred options.

 Production Rates